fizker/serve-prepare/readme.md

 It is much simpler than the regular Dockerfile, but there are more restrictions to running it.

-The only thing of interest in the Dockerfile itself is the HTTPS part.
-It is similar to the regular Dockerfile; if HTTPS is not required, simple remove the lines.
+If HTTPS is required, it functions the exact same way as for the regular Dockerfile; simply copy in the key and certificate, and set up the env vars for where the files are located.

 To run it, three steps are required: